The Drama Directing MA has been specially designed to equip students with high-level skills and knowledge to work professionally as a drama director.

 This module map provides a list of the modules that make up your course.

-Each module is worth a specified number of credits: All modules are compulsory, enabling you to cover key subject knowledge while developing your own interests.
+All modules are compulsory, with each module worth a specified number of credits.
+They enable you to cover key subject knowledge while developing your own interests.

 Optional Modules: There are no optional modules for this stage of this award.